 First, one of our dentists or dental hygienists will cover your lips and gums to protect them from the whitening gel.
 Once your mouth is ready, thegel will be applied to your teeth and activated with our WhiteSpeed blue LED lamp.
 The whitening gel contains hydrogen peroxide, which oxidizes under the LED light and lifts tooth stains.

 The Zoom whitening procedure takes about 45 minutes, but is broken up into three 15-minute sessions.
 After each session, more whitening gel will be added to your teeth before the LED light is turned back on.
-During the sessions, you may feel free to relax or listen to music to pass the time.
-After you have completed the third session, a special fluoride gel is applied to your teeth to reduce sensitivity.
+During the sessions, you can relax or listen to music to pass the time.
+Once the third session is complete, a special fluoride gel is applied to your teeth to reduce sensitivity.

 During the teeth whitening procedure, you may experience what we call “zingers.”
 Zingers are brief flashes of pain that happen when the nerves in your teeth react to the whitening process.
 This pain can continue even after you leave the office, which is why we always give our patients pain relievers to take afterwards.